zenhack/haskell-capnp/CONTRIBUTING.md

 * [stylish-haskell][1] takes care of most formatting issues.
 If it wants to change your code, let it; this solves a lot of consistency issues without us needing to remember anything, and it gets run as part of our CI, so failing to use it will likely cause failures.
-Running `make format` will apply it to the entire source tree, using this project's rules, but we recommend you configure your editor to use it automatically.
+Running `./format.sh will apply it to the entire source tree, using this project's rules, but we recommend you configure your editor to use it automatically.
 * Use a tabstop of 4 spaces in Haskell source code, 2 spaces in the cabal file.